joshkunz/ashuffle/readme.md

                   currently playing song.
 This is to support MPD features like crossfade that don't work if there are no more songs in the queue.
-   -h,--host      Specify a hostname or IP address to connect to.
+   --host         Specify a hostname or IP address to connect to.
 Defaults to
                   to `localhost`.
    -p,--port      Specify a port number to connect to.
 Defaults to `6600`.
 See included `readme.md` file for PATTERN syntax.